charleneguillaumot/THESIS/README.md

 From Guillaumot C, Artois J, Saucède T, Demoustier L, Moreau C, Eléaume M, Agüera A, Danis B (2019).
 Broad-scale species distribution models applied to data-poor areas.
 Progress in Oceanography, 175, 198-207. https://doi.org/10.1016/j.pocean.2019.04.007

 CV.BRT and Function_ja.R codes
--> To calibrate random and spatial cross-validation procedures CLOCK-2 function
+-> To calibrate random and spatial cross-validation procedures. <br>
+CLOCK-2 function
 -> Details and describes how to generate the spatial 2-fold CLOCK cross-validation procedure.
-See illustration B in the jpeg file also contained in the folder.
+See illustration B in the jpeg file also contained in the folder. <br>
 CLOCK-3 function
 -> Details and describes how to generate the spatial 3-fold CLOCK cross-validation procedure.
 See illustration C in the jpeg file also contained in the folder.
 CLOCK-4 function